ai2cm/pace/docs/testing.rst

     $ make savepoint_tests

+We suggest reading the Makefile for a full list of translate test targets.
 Checkpointer tests can be run as follows:

 .. code-block:: console